eyalhana/PCMC-T1/readme.md

 PCMC-T1 was developed by [TCML](https://tcml-bme.github.io/) group.

-This work was accepted to MICCAI 2023 (to be held during October 8-12, 2023 in Vancouver, CANADA.
+This work was accepted to MICCAI 2023 (to be held during October 8-12, 2023 in Vancouver, CANADA).